 Papago Indian Reservation

 This Reservations past is very suspicious.
 It was supposedly established in 1916 and 1917.
 Original Papago Reservation covers 3.1 million acres or 4,844 sq. mi or 12,545 sq. km.
-It was set aside for Chippewa People known as Kickapoos in 1909 and not 1916-1917.
+It was set aside for an Ojibway People known as Kickapoos on January 14, 1916 and February 1, 1917.
+However, in 1902 chief Rocky Boy was in Montana negotiating for new Ojibway Reservations.
+He sent a letter to President Roosevelt requesting for Reservations which was supposedly denied.
+They lied.
+Not long after receiving their reply, chief Rocky Boy sent Ojibway scouts out to look for land for Montana Ojibway's.
+Papago Reservation is one of chief Rocky Boy's Reservations.
+Chief Rocky Boy requested to settle on surveyed and unsurveyed land which was granted.
+Papago Reservation was established on July 1, 1874.
+Later, land additions were added through deceptive ways.
+As mentioned, chief Rocky Boy requested to settle upon surveyed and unsurveyed land.
+More about that is below.
 In 1909, United States knew a civil war was going to happen in Mexico and wanted to keep Arizona Indians out of that conflict.
-They created a large Reservation which included Gila Bend, Gila River, Maricopa and Ak Chin, Papago or Tohono O'odham, and San Xavier.
-It probably covered close to 6,000 sq. mi.
+They created a large Reservation which included Gila Bend, Gila River, Maricopa and Ak Chin, Papago or Tohono O'odham (San Xavier).
+It probably covered much of southwestern and southern Arizona.
 What happened in 1916-1917, was a fragmentation of that large Reservation, into Gila Bend, Gila River, Maricopa and Ak Chin, Papago or Tohono O'odham, and San Xavier Reservations.
 Below are demographics of this Reservation and links to it's communities.
 Tohono O'odham leaders, know they originally had a larger Reservation.
 Further below is important information about those non federally recognized Kickapoo Chippewa's of Arizona.

 Demographics of Tohono O'odham Nation